pawpperoni/manual-systemd-unit-execution/Documentation/units.md

 [user@localhost ~]$  systemctl daemon-reload
 ```

+Your unit could be accessed via *systemctl* commands.

+### Automount Unit

 ### Service Unit

-Your unit could be accessed via *systemctl* commands.
-The easist unit
-to create is the **Service Unit**.
+The easist unit to create is the **Service Unit**.
 To create a service unit you need to
 complete the *[Unit]* and *[Service]* Sections.

 The **[Unit]** Section describes the service, and service hierarchy in